The symptoms of viral gastroenteritis usually begin 24-48 hours after you are infected. This time is

 - changes in mental state, such as confusion

 - signs of dehydration, such as a dry mouth, sunken eyes and an inability to pass urine

 Also seek medical advice if your symptoms do not begin to improve after three days, or if you think you got the infection while in a part of the world with a poor standard of water hygiene.

 Parts of the world known to have poor levels of water hygiene include:

 - sub-Saharan Africa (all the countries south of the Sahara Desert)

 - countries in South Asia, such as India, Bangladesh and Pakistan

 - Central and South America

-Also contact your GP if you have pre-existing risk factors that make you vulnerable to developing a serious complication from infections, such as:
+Also contact your GP if you have any risk factors that increase your risk of developing a serious complication from infections, such as: